-So - while I fully encourage you to seize writing moments when they crop up, I think that most writers will find that the bulk of their writing gets done during planned writing sessions.
+So - while I fully encourage you to seize writing moments when they crop up, most writers will find that the bulk of their writing gets done during planned writing sessions.
 In the rest of this guide, we'll be looking at how to plan and make the most of those sessions.